DevExpress-Examples/asp-net-web-forms-grid-filter-by-combobox-in-roundpanel/Readme.md

 </asp:SqlDataSource>
 ```

-If `ASPxComboBox` is palced inside a `TemplateControl`, the `ControlID` property contains additional markers:
+If `ASPxComboBox` is palced inside a `TemplateControl`, the `ControlID` property should contain additional markers.

 ```aspx
 <dx:ASPxRoundPanel ID="ASPxRoundPanel2" runat="server" ...>